greg-js/arch-wiki-md-repo/wiki/_content/Dell Latitude E7440.md

 *   The O2 Micro SD-card reader may only work with linux>=3.14.

-*   <s>It seems that bluetooth on Intel 7260 is not working out of the box, but I don't know how to test it further. _Tested and seems to be working.
-Bluetooth is usable with "gnome-control-center bluetooth"._</s>
+*   ~~It seems that bluetooth on Intel 7260 is not working out of the box, but I don't know how to test it further. _Tested and seems to be working.
+Bluetooth is usable with "gnome-control-center bluetooth"._~~

 *   Webcam does not work with Virtualbox (as of community/virtualbox 4.3.6-1), but it works with native programs such as skype.